There are several forms of resolution available, depending on the nature of the incident and the time of the academic year:

 In this method, students’ rights are protected, although there may not be a face-to-face meeting involving both the complainant and the respondent.
 All parties have the opportunity to meet with the investigator to review and respond to the case information.
 Case information is summarized in a final investigative summary report.
 This report includes any refutation or response provided by either party after their review of it.

-The Vice President of Student Affairs designates investigators and hearing officers.
+The Title IX Coordinator designates investigators and hearing officers.
 Investigations (including determination of outcomes) are generally completed within 60 calendar days.
 The complainant(s) and respondent(s) will be kept informed in the event of delays in the process.
 In cases alleging sexual or gender-based misconduct, the Title IX Coordinator(s) will be kept apprised of the process and will coordinate the resolution.

 As this resolution process has the fewest employees involved, this method provides the most private form of resolution for both the complainant and respondent and also promotes the timeliest response, depending on the responses of the involved parties and the complexities of the case.

-The Vice President of Student Affairs or designated College Official will provide the respondent with written notice of the final resolution of charged violation(s) within ten days of the hearing or decision issued by the hearing officer or body.
+The Vice President for College and Community Engagement or designated College Official will provide the respondent with written notice of the final resolution of charged violation(s) within ten days of the hearing or decision issued by the hearing officer or body.
 In cases where the conduct may also constitute a crime of violence (as described in the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 U.S.C. § 1092(f)) and in cases involving any allegation of gender-based or sexual misconduct, the complainant (or victim) will also receive notice of the outcomes.
 The written notice includes: